Vicky Jeudy

-Vicky Jeudy (born January 23, 1987) is an American actress, known for her role as Janae Watson on the Netflix comedy-drama series, Orange Is the New Black.
+Vicky Jeudy is an American actress, known for her role as Janae Watson on the Netflix comedy-drama series, Orange Is the New Black.

 Early life

 Jeudy was born and raised in Queens, New York.
 She is of Haitian descent.
 Jeudy graduated from St. John's Preparatory School (Queens) in Astoria and studied theatre at State University of New York at New Paltz.
 During her years in college, she was a top 25 Semifinalist in the Miss New York competition.

 Career

 Jeudy appeared in a number of short films before she landed the recurring role of Janae Watson in the Netflix comedy-drama series, Orange Is the New Black.
+Along with cast she received three Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series.
 In 2014, she made her network television debut in an episode of Law & Order: Special Victims Unit, and co-starred opposite Aunjanue Ellis in the independent film Romeo and Juliet in Harlem.
+After Orange Is the New Black, Jeudy starred in several independent films and guest-starred on New Amsterdam and Chicago P.D..
+In 2022 she played the leading role in the thriller film, Stranger Next Door for Lifetime.